What Is Trailing Stop in Forex

 (In this example we are using a demo account to place a trade no analysis has been done).

-Step 3: With the new menu, selecting Trailing Stop Loss.
+Step 3: With the new menu, select Trailing Stop Loss.

 It is with this menu you can select a predefined trailing stop loss or select a custom trailing stop loss.